 The first charge is put there for the lender to be repaid the amount owed based on the initial mortgage plus interest.

-One key difference with a lifetime mortgage is there are no medicals required; however, there are what’s called Enhanced Lifetime Mortgages, which can let you borrow more equity from your home at an earlier age if you have a medical condition that will shorten your life expectancy.
+One key difference with a lifetime mortgage is that no medicals are required; however, there are Enhanced Lifetime Mortgages, which can let you borrow more equity from your home at an earlier age if you have a medical condition that will shorten your life expectancy.

 Unlike standard secured homeowner loans, there are no restrictions on what you can spend the funds on.
 The only requirement attached to equity release offers is that your home is kept in a good state of repair to preserve its value.

-The majority of equity release firms will offer eligible homeowners two ways to release funds from their homes.
+The majority of equity release firms will offer eligible homeowners two ways to release funds from their homes: